aws/aws-sdk-rails/sample-app/README.md

 5. Set `SECRET_KEY_BASE` to `SECRET` in the environment configuration.
 6. Set `AWS_REGION` to your region in the environment configuration.

-In SQS, create an queue called `active-job-worker`.
+In SQS, create two queues called `active-job-worker` and `active-job-worker-docker`.

-Create a EB application with a **worker environment** using the Ruby platform.
+Create a EB application with a **worker environment** using the **Ruby platform**.
 Use the default settings (including using the default/sample app initially) except:
 1. (Optional) Set an EC2 key pair.
 2. Choose the default VPC and enable all of the subnets.
 Enable a public IP address.
 3. Set the root volume to General Purpose 3.